Location

 Zamora showcases itself at FITUR

-Zamora as a UNESCO “Cultural Landscape”
+Zamora as a UNESCO ‘Cultural Landscape’

-• Sustainability and the future: the project encourages the renaturalisation of spaces, improvements to green infrastructure, and a form of tourism committed to respecting the environment.Posada Doña Urraca
+• Sustainability and the future: the project promotes the renaturalisation of spaces, improvements in green infrastructure and tourism that is conscious of respecting the environment.

-Fermoselle, the hidden village underground
+Fermoselle, the village hidden underground

 Benavente, a stop along the way